Tron: Deadly Discs: Enemies

 The Recognizer has only one weakness – its eye – which is located on top of its body.
 Its eye is protected by a green dome with two slits in the sides.
 If the player can avoid the paralysis probe, he can throw his disc at the eye.
 The eye cycles between purple (invincible) and white (vulnerable), turning white when the recognizer emits a black box to seal a door.
 If the player can throw his Disc at the eye and hit it while it is white, the Recognizer breaks and hobbles off the screen making a buzzing noise.
 Any locked doors that it did not close stay around, giving the player an extra incentive to hit it.

-Legacy
+Remake

-A remake of the game called Tron Deadly Discs has been announced for release exclusively for the Intellivision Amico.
+A remake of the game has been announced for release on the Intellivision Amico.